 Giant Trevally Facts

-- Secondly, the incredible fish does not simply play it safe, stopping there.
-In point of fact, this audacious species also sometimes employs the same technique with various sharks.
+- Secondly, the fish does not simply play it safe.
+In fact, this species also sometimes employs the same technique with various sharks.
 Further, the animal utilizes this highly evolved strategy both singly and working in groups, in coordination.

-- Finally, this animal shows itself to have an incredible ability.
-That’s because individuals in one specific part of its range use the most remarkable strategy of all.
-In that area, many individuals of the Giant Trevally actually preys on young terns, as they fall into the water while learning to fly.
+- Finally, it shows itself to have an incredible ability.
+Individuals in one specific part of its range use the most remarkable strategy of all.
+There, many individuals of the Giant Trevally prey on young terns, as they fall into the water while learning to fly.